 Lives and works in Birmingham, Alabama

-Rubberneckin’, 2024, Birmingham Museum of Art, Birmingham, Alabama.
+Rubberneckin’, Just up the Road, 2024, Birmingham Museum of Art, Birmingham, Alabama.

 Sloss Metal Arts Apprenticeship Program (2022), Birmingham Alabama